process-analytics/bpmn-visualization-examples/examples/custom-bpmn-theme/custom-colors/README.md

 # Custom colors

-**DISCLAIMER: this extension point is very experimental and is subject to changes**.
+**DISCLAIMER: this extension point is very experimental and is subject to change**.
 In particular, the way of changing the defaults will be done via configuration in the future.

 Javascript example